holdedhub/careers/openings/senior-backend-developer-platform.md

 ## What you will do

 - You will be hands-on writing clean and maintainable code.
-- You will design domain-driven systems combining strategic and tactical design (DDD).
 - You will practice DevOps, you will help to maintain the infrastructure and development environments needed for your product area.
 - When you have developed something, you will know how to (and you will want to) deploy it to a production environment